Gib crisis: Investors meeting Fletcher chiefs

-The Shareholders Association and Fletcher Building investors with a $35 million stake plan to meet the chief executive and chairman to discuss the Gib supply crisis on Friday.
+The Shareholders Association, and Fletcher Building investors with a $35 million stake, plan to meet the chief executive and chairman to discuss the Gib supply crisis on Friday.

 Sam Stubbs of Simplicity Living said he plans a "frank, positive discussion" about how the company is looking after shareholders in the midst of the shortage.